Aleph29/Apex/readme.md

 ## Step 3
+### Download the video you want to edit.

+Download the video you want to edit into multiple one minute clips and save it in the same folder as your python script.

+## Step 4
 ### Create a Configuration file, with the Database and Video details.

 Include the PostgresSQL Database details into a config file, in this case `config.yml`.
 You will need to update the details of your Database in this config file.